nJStanton1/Wanderers-Nook---Walks/content/routes/littleborough-10k-loop-km/index.md

 ### The Track:

 At the top of the hill, head over the bridge to cross the M62.
-I find this moment is surreal, to be deep in the countryside, with an ultimately thin streak of civilasation cutting through it like a scar.
+I find this moment is surreal, to be deep in the countryside, with an ultimately thin streak of civilization cutting through it like a scar.

 On the other side, you enter the track.
 You'll follow this farm track for several kilometers, loping through the moorland, with views over the cities and towns below, and the moors stretching off into the distance.

 Enjoy this stretch, it's peaceful and generally easy going.
-Keep an eye out for groundnesting birds and small game, like rabbits and hares.
+Keep an eye out for ground nesting birds and small game, like rabbits and hares.

 ### The Bridleway:

-After the track, you follow a road a short way and at the junction find a bridlepath.
+After the track, you follow a road a short way and at the junction find a bridleway.
 This heads up the second hill of the journey.
 Though steep, it's short and manageable.

 Follow this under the pylons and head down towards the road.